Law enforcement by country: Syria

-The capital Damascus is policed by a special metropolitan police force and rural areas are policed by gendarmerie forces.
-The Asayish police force is responsible for law enforcement in the Autonomous Administration of North and East Syria.
-In Turkish-occupied northern Syria, the Turkish-backed Free Syrian Police is responsible for policing, while various Syrian opposition groups provide policing services in Idlib.
+The General Security Service is the national police service and internal security force of Syria and is run under the Ministry of Interior.
+It is charged with maintaining law and order, protecting life and property and investigating crimes.

 Taiwan (Republic of China)

 The Taiwanese police is a national police force.
 It has an elite Special Forces unit known as the Thunder Squad.
 It is trained for dealing with dangerous and high-risk missions, as well as counter-terrorism due to the potential military threat from the People's Republic of China.

 Tanzania

+The Tanzania Police Force is the national police force of Tanzania, responsible for civilian law enforcement.
+It is run by the Ministry of Home Affairs.
+The force is divided into five departments, each headed by a commissioner.

 Thailand

 The Royal Thai Police is the national police force of Thailand.
 It is subdivided into several regions and services, each enjoying their own powers.